GMOD/jbrowse-components/website/docs/introduction.md

 We provide

+- [Super-quick start guide](quickstart_web) - super brief setup instructions
+  e.g. 10 lines of CLI commands to help admins who are familiar with jbrowse with getting setup
-- [Quick start guide](quickstart_web) - for admins setting up JBrowse 2 on
+- [Quick start guide](quickstart_web) - a more thourough quick-start guide to help admins setting up JBrowse 2 on their website
-  their website
 - [User guide](user_guide) - screenshots of the app and general usage
 - [Configuration guide](config_guide) - for detailed configuration settings
 - [Developer guide](developer_guide) - for developers of plugins and